 What if you could take a Hawaii vacation at an affordable, beloved hotel?
 It’s possible at The Cliffs at Princeville in Kauai.

 It’s a four-diamond, award-winning resort recently named by TripAdvisor as a 2023 Travelers’ Choice within the top 10% of hotels worldwide.
 And just this week, it was also voted the number one Eco-Friendly Hotel in America in USA TODAY’s 10Best Readers’ Choice for Best Eco-Friendly Hotel.

-With its unique aloha spirit, volcanic mountain terrain, tropical rainforests, national parks, Hawaiian flowers, and world-class beaches, it’s not a surprise that Hawaii is a top destination on people’s vacation wish lists.
-If you’re planning your first trip to Hawaii, you probably have many questions, including When is the Best Time to Visit Hawaii?
+With its unique aloha spirit, volcanic mountain terrain, tropical rainforests, national parks, fantastic food, and the best beaches in the world, it’s not a surprise that Hawaii is a top destination on people’s vacation wish lists.

 If you think it’s out of reach for your family to visit the Aloha state, here’s how I saved $7,000 on our trip with just two booking strategies.

 This article was produced by Planner at Heart.